Think retiring rich is out of reach for most people? With a little planning and self-discipline, you can be rich before you know it.

 Thanks to the power of compounding interest, a little money saved now can go a long way at retirement time.
 But to get the most benefit, you’ll want to start saving as early as possible.

 Let’s say you’re 20 years old and can manage to put away only $100 a month into your retirement fund.
-Assuming you average 8 percent returns, you’ll be closing in on having half a million dollars — $463,806 to be exact — by age 65.
+Assuming you average 8% investment returns, you’ll have more than $500,000 by age 65.
 Even better, over that 45-year period, you’ll only have invested $54,000 of your money to get all that cash in return.

-Maybe you’re age 55 and think you’ve missed your window of opportunity to retire rich.
+Maybe you’ve reached age 55 and think you’ve missed your window of opportunity to retire rich.
 Don’t raise the white flag just yet!

-The government allows those 50 or older at the end of the year to make catch-up contributions to their retirement funds.
-You can contribute an extra $5,500 to your workplace retirement program, such as a 401(k), for a total annual contribution of $23,000.
-IRA catch-up contributions are $1,000 for a total allowable contribution of $6,500 each year.
+The government allows those 50 or older to make catch-up contributions at the end of the year to their retirement funds.
+You can contribute an extra $6,500 to your workplace retirement program, such as a 401(k), for a total annual contribution of $26,000.
+IRA catch-up contributions are $1,000 for a total allowable contribution of $7,000 each year.

 Rule 4: Don’t leave free money on the table